- Search The Registry

 *The birth of Flossie Bailey is celebrated on this date in 1895.
-She was a Black anti-lynching and civil rights, activist.
+She was a Black anti-lynching and civil rights activist.

 Katherine Harvey (her birth name), the daughter of Mr. and Mrs. Charles Harvey, was born in Kokomo, Indiana, in 1895.
 Known as "Flossie," she grew up in Kokomo and attended Kokomo High School.
 She married Walter T. Bailey, a physician, in 1917.
 The couple resided in Marion, Indiana.
 While living in Marion, Bailey also became actively involved in the Marion community.
 She was a member of the city's Bethel African Methodist Episcopal Church congregation.
-She spent her life seeking equality and justice as an American Civil Rights activist.
+She sought equality and justice as an American Civil Rights activist.

 In 1918 Bailey established the Marion branch of the National Association for the Advancement of Colored People (NAACP).
 Initially, it did not receive much support.
 In June 1930, it had 96 members; however, after the Marion community Shipp and Smith lynching on August 7, 1930, the local chapter's membership increased to 155 members by the end of 1930.
 Afterward that episode, she was actively involved in organizing a Hoosier delegation of NAACP members to speak to Indiana governor Harry Leslie and persuade him to intervene in the investigation of the men's murders.
 She and several others worked hard to obtain a fair investigation into the double lynching.
 Two men were indicted and went on trial for the lynching, but neither one was found guilty of the deaths of Shipp and Smith.